Public Service Loan Forgiveness

 Status

-The Department of Education has announced new proposed regulations, which will expand eligible borrowers for forgiveness under PSLF.
-Key provisions allow more kinds of payments (certain types of deferment, forbearance, and lump sum, and late payments) to count as qualifying payments, clarifying the definitions of full-time employment and qualifying employer, and codifying the reconsideration process.
+New regulations by the Department of Educations, effective July 1, 2023, expand eligible borrowers for forgiveness under PSLF.
+Key provisions allow more kinds of payments (certain types of deferment and forbearance as well as lump sum and late payments) to count as qualifying payments, clarify the definitions of full-time employment and qualifying employer, and codify the reconsideration process.
 Other beneficial provisions would provide a hold-harmless option for deferment or forbearance, automate progress toward forgiveness, and eliminate prospective interest capitalization not required by statute.

 Take Action